alexsmith716/bootstrap-react-redux-webpack-ssr-seven/README.md

 (made several changes to `bootstrap-react-redux-webpack-ssr-six` and simply decided to revert back to last push (Git))

 Initial push of this app is `refactor(dev config devtool): using devtool inline-source-map for client and source-map for server`.

-Not seeing `Errors` / `Warnings` so far (will change) with webpack HMR or with `sourceMap`.
+### ERRORS/WARNINGS:

+#### Warning: Can't perform a React state update on an unmounted component

+* Reproducible:

+> SSR route
+> SPA route
+> edit SSR'd route
+> SPA SSR'd/edited route

 transform static class properties && properties declared with the property initializer syntax https://babeljs.io/docs/en/next/babel-plugin-proposal-class-properties.html